MoT: Modularization-of-Thought Prompting for Effective Code Generation: Evaluation

 \subsection{Datasets}

-To evaluate MoT, we have conducted extensive experiments on six representative code generation datasets: HumanEval, HumanEval-ET, HumanEval+, MBPP, MBPP-ET, and MBPP+.
-The details of these datasets are described as follows.
+To evaluate MoT, we have conducted extensive experiments on eight representative code generation datasets: HumanEval, HumanEval-ET, HumanEval+, MBPP, MBPP-ET, MBPP+, LiveCodeBench, and RAL-Bench.

 \begin{itemize} \item \textbf{HumanEval} \citep{chen2021evaluating} is a benchmark dataset designed to assess the code generation capabilities of large language models.
 It consists of 164 manually crafted Python programming problems, each accompanied by corresponding test cases to verify the correctness of the generated code. \item \textbf{MBPP} \citep{austin2021program} is a dataset comprising diverse Python programming problems.
-It contains 974 code-generation tasks that cover a wide range of programming scenarios.
-Each problem is provided with an English requirement, a function signature, and three manually created test cases for validating the generated functions. \item \textbf{HumanEval-ET and MBPP-ET} \citep{dong2023codescore} are extended versions of the original HumanEval and MBPP datasets. \item \textbf{HumanEval+ and MBPP+} \citep{evalplus} are enhanced versions of HumanEval and MBPP, with the EvalPlus framework augmenting each problem by adding a significantly larger set of test cases—approximately 80 times more than the original dataset. \end{itemize}
+It contains 974 code-generation tasks that cover a wide range of programming scenarios. \item \textbf{HumanEval-ET and MBPP-ET} \citep{dong2023codescore} are extended versions of the original HumanEval and MBPP datasets. \item \textbf{HumanEval+ and MBPP+} \citep{evalplus} are enhanced versions of HumanEval and MBPP, with the EvalPlus framework augmenting each problem by adding a significantly larger set of test cases—approximately 80 times more than the original dataset. \item \textbf{LiveCodeBench} \citep{jain2024livecodebench} is a continuously updated code generation benchmark collected from recent programming contests. \item \textbf{RAL-Bench} \citep{pan2026ral} is a repository-level generation benchmark.
+Given a natural language requirement, the model is required to generate a complete runnable repository.